Have you suffered from a sleep apnea stroke? OSA is common in patients who suffer a stroke, with a prevalence of 60 to 80 percent.

 If you have an untreated apnea disorder, you can suffer from sleep apnea stroke, high blood pressure and heart attacks.

-The largest trial examining the relationship demonstrated that those patients with an AHI greater than 11 events/hour were more likely to have reported a history of stroke compared with those with an AHI less than 2 events/hour.
+Actually, the largest trial examining the relationship between stroke and sleep apnea, demonstrated that those patients with an AHI greater than 11 events/hour were more likely to have reported a history of stroke compared with those with an AHI less than 2 events/hour.

 More recently, an observational cohort study that excluded subjects with prior history of stroke or myocardial infarction, reported that OSA patients had a statistically significant increased risk for stroke or death.